 Skip to Main Content

-ECU University History and Records: Sensitive Records
+ECU University Records Management: Sensitive Records

 Guidance on managing university records at ECU, including using the records schedule, digital records, sensitive records, and transferring records with historical value..